mehdiyari/Fallery/README.md

     }
 }
 ```
-For more details about how to using Fallery please checkout example module or checkout [Fallery blog post](http://mehdiyari.ir/2020/08/14/fallery-a-fully-customizable-media-picker-for-android/).
+For more details about how to using Fallery please check example module or [Fallery blog post](http://mehdiyari.ir/2020/08/14/fallery-a-fully-customizable-media-picker-for-android/).

 ## Contribute